mstcroix/WorldCompensationSystem/README.md

 ### Part II (2019-2026)

 > Establish a Worldwide Compensation System by which people would be given Credits for services rendered and products produced, and Debits for services used and products consumed.

 #WCS, #WorldCompensationSystem

+#### Objective
 > Under the new Worldwide Compensation System, WCS, the transfer of Debits and Credits would be immediate and totally visible.
 > That is, anybody and everybody could inspect the account of any other person or organization at any time.
 > Nothing would be kept secret, nothing would be 'private'